 To ensure that all participants are well prepared before arrival, candidates need to submit an application essay and a teaching plan to IACMR Beijing office.
 The essay shall describe (1) their most proud achievement and the toughest challenges in teaching, (2) what they want to improve the most during the workshop, and (3) how they see teaching in their careers.

 The "teaching plan" should answer the following five questions (1) What the session (or a case) is about, (2) how this session (or the case) fits in a course, (3) why it is taught (learning objectives), (4) what you are going to teach (the contents), and (5) how you are going to teach it (the process).
 For those who are not familiar with teaching plan, please refer to HBS teaching note #9-793-105, "Teaching Notes: Communicating the Teacher's Wisdom", by James Austin.
-This note is available to faculty members in HBSP.Harvard.EDU.
+The notes are available to faculty members in HBSP.Harvard.EDU.
 It is written for case teaching, but the principles apply to other teaching methods (lecture, storytelling, experiment, simulation, field visit etc.) as well.

 Based on the submitted teaching plan, workshop faculty will divide participants into groups with similar interests to ensure more effective group discussion.